Building Code Enforcement Policy

 General Contractor/Construction Manager

 The general contractor/construction manager (GC/CM) shall apply for the permit.
-At the time of application for a permit the GC/CM shall provide two sets of construction documents and specifications, a list of all subcontractors that will include appropriate license numbers, and the “letter of code compliance” indicating the plans have been reviewed by EH&S and all outstanding items have been resolved.
-If a “letter of code compliance” has not been issued by EH&S than two copies of the final bid construction documents and specifications must accompany the application.
-A building permit will be issued after these items have been reviewed and approved by the Building Code Administrator.
-One of the submitted sets of plans and specifications will be returned with the building permit and shall be stamped by EH&S stating “Reviewed for Code Compliance”.
-This set of documents shall be kept on site for use by the inspectors.
+At the time of application for a permit the GC/CM shall provide one set of electronic documents and specifications, a list of all subcontractors including appropriate license numbers, and the “letter of code compliance” indicating the plans have been reviewed by EH&S and all outstanding review items have been resolved.
+Please see our digital plan submittal page and forms.
+If a “letter of code compliance” has not been issued by EH&S, an electronic copy of the final bid construction documents and specifications must accompany the application.
+A building permit will be issued once these items have been reviewed and approved by the Building Code Administrator and staff.
+A link to the permit approved electronic copy will be provided for use in the field.

 The GC/CM shall be responsible for scheduling all required inspections.
 Subsequent construction may not proceed until the previous inspection has been completed and approved.
 When the GC/CM believes the project is complete, the GC/CM shall request a certificate of completion or certificate of occupancy be issued.